 Ask for identification.
 Ask for photo identification, the name of the company the salesperson works for and to keep a copy of any sales material that the salesperson shows you.

 Be sure before you buy.
 Once you agree to have a water heater installed in your home, you will have to pay some costs if you change your mind.
 These costs include:

 Ontario’s Consumer Protection Act protects consumers who rent water heaters.
 Before you rent, be aware of your rights.

 You have the right to cancel a contract if:

 You should also know that when you buy a home, you may be taking on the responsibility for an existing water heater contract that comes with your home.
 Ask the homeowner, your real estate agent or your lawyer for more information before buying the home.

-At Ontario’s Ministry of Consumer Services, we are here to help.
+At Ontario’s Ministry of Government and Consumer Services, we are here to help.